Griffon26/taserver/docs/user_manual/getting_verified.md

 ## How to register

+Below are two sets of instructions.
+One is for Griffon26's login server, the other for any other login server.
+Most people should follow the first set of instructions, because that server is where most game servers are listed.

 ### For Griffon26's login server

 Getting registered for the login server run by Griffon26 is an automated process: